Experience

 #2

-You are able to work as part of a virtual supportive network, taking initiative and having an ability to work autonomously.
+You can work as part of a virtual supportive network, taking initiative and having the ability to work autonomously.

 #3